What to Do When You Don’t Know What To Do

 In either case, the fact is that if you don’t find a way forward sooner rather than later, uncertainty can quickly turn to anxiety.
 At its core, the challenge of not knowing what to do often lies in one of three things:

 a) feeling like you need to know the exact outcome before you start,

 b) having too many things on your to-do-list or

 c) being focused outward for too long, without taking time to recharge.

 So, how do you deal with this?
 Fortunately, there is a simple – like, really simple – 5-step process for moving forward with ease:

-- Once you’re grounded, centered, and silent, and once you’re connected to your big picture goal, begin to turn your attention outward and ask yourself what one thing is calling to you.
+3. Once you’re grounded, centered, and silent, and once you’re connected to your big picture goal, begin to turn your attention outward and ask yourself what one thing is calling to you.
 What’s needed in the world around you?
-What’s the one task – whether or not you understand it, like it or feel it makes sense – that you could invest some energy in right now that will move you toward your objective?
+What’s the one task – whether or not you understand it or like it – that you could invest some energy in right now that will move you toward your objective?

-- Begin that one task.
+4. Begin that one task.
 It doesn’t have to be big, it doesn’t have to be logical, and it doesn’t even have to feel like work.
 Maybe it’s a nap; maybe it’s time to re-arrange furniture; maybe it’s time to do some shredding; maybe it’s time to make a cup of tea.
+Maybe it’s time to brainstorm with a colleague.
 Whatever you’re called to do, trust your guidance and do that.

 Bottom-line: the process of getting unstuck and moving forward can sometimes feel overwhelming.
 Whether because of uncertainty, lack of a plan or simple overwhelm, working your way through a process of getting still, going inward, slowly turning outward and engaging in one task at a time will get you moving even when you don’t know what to do.
 Remember, you don’t always have to have the whole journey mapped out; you need only known in your heart what you’re striving for, take one step at a time toward that end, and trust that the path will reveal itself.